 For small infestations, manual removal of wandering trad is the most suitable option for control, but it may cause disturbance to the soil profile and stimulate germination of other weed species.
 Wandering trad can regenerate rapidly from broken stem and root fragments, meaning that hand-pulling is ineffective in the long term unless all material is removed from a site.
 For large infestations, chemical control is considered more practical, although there is potential for non-target damage to native plants growing alongside wandering trad.
 Herbicide application is particularly problematic along creek lines in the presence of threatened native vegetation.
 There is increasing evidence that wandering trad can regenerate after primary chemical control, leading to the need for multiple follow-up herbicide treatments, which is considerably costly.

 What can biocontrol offer to the weed’s management?

-Classical biocontrol is the only recognised sustainable solution to the suppression (but not eradication) of environmental weeds to reduce their impacts at a landscape scale in Australia.
-Use of mechanical or chemical control for Cape ivy in sensitive forest settings is unviable over large spatial scales, because Cape ivy can routinely regenerate from stem and root fragments.
-Furthermore, herbicide application often affects the foliage of non-target native plants that Cap ivy is growing over, and manually removing Cape ivy vines can physically damage native tree branches.
-A biocontrol approach may offer a longer term, sustainable solution to controlling Cape ivy at large spatial scales, especially in sensitive ecological communities with lower risks to native vegetation.
-By reducing the growth of climbing stems, biocontrol agents would slow the rate of Cape ivy invasion into the native canopy, thereby reducing shading and structural damage to native shrubs and trees.
+Classical biological control is the only recognised sustainable solution to the suppression (but not eradication) of environmental weeds to reduce their impacts at a landscape scale in Australia.
+Use of mechanical or chemical control for wandering trad in sensitive rainforest settings, especially along creek lines comprising endangered plant species, is unviable over large spatial scales, because wandering trad can routinely regenerate unless long term intervention is undertaken.
+A biocontrol approach may offer a longer term, sustainable solution to controlling wandering trad in sensitive ecological communities with lower risks to native vegetation.